Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 await foreach (PartitionEvent receivedEvent in consumer.ReadEventsFromPartitionAsync(firstPartition, startingPosition, options, cancellationTokenSource.Token))
 {
-    // This is where application code would be handling partition events.
+    // This could be where application code is handling partition events.
 }

 // This is where applications can verify that the partition events output by the consumer client were handled as expected.